 From time to time we feature different members of our team, to learn more about them and their pursuits both in and out of the office.
-In celebration of her third anniversary with Allshore, we interviewed Laura Wright, a Client Relations Manager and Recruiting Assistant, to get her perspective on her work and hear about her goals.
+In celebration of her third anniversary with Allshore, we interviewed Laura Wright, a Client Success Manager and Recruiting Assistant, to get her perspective on her work and hear about her goals.

 Our resident problem solver, Laura loves new projects and responsibilities.
 Allshore’s Chief Operations Officer Tara Waddle said, "From day one, Laura has always been up for a challenge.
 Her logistical thinking and ability to resolve issues promptly has made her an outstanding asset to the support team.
 This year, she joined our recruiting team, where her engaging communication abilities truly shine.
 Thank you for your dedication, Laura!"

-Andrea Gudbergsson, another Client Relations Manager, works closely with Laura for recruiting and told us, "Laura has been a pleasure to work with these last three years and I thoroughly enjoy working alongside her!
+Andrea Gudbergsson, another Client Success Manager, works closely with Laura for recruiting and told us, "Laura has been a pleasure to work with these last three years and I thoroughly enjoy working alongside her!
 She is a great asset to our Allshore team and she has challenged me to improve my problem-solving abilities.
 She has helped refine our spreadsheets and processes to take them to the next level.
 I absolutely love her sense of humor; she gets things done in a fun and effective way!"